fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/MEGATaskIntegration/Readme.md

 I have used a star as a delete character and # to indicate send.

-That needs also to be implemented in the display part.
+This has now been implemented in the display part of the code.

 I have now fitted the unit with an MCP2515 to connect it to CBUS.
 That will make it a different code.